Nicky Campbell: Campaigning for animals

 A lifelong dog lover, Campbell is a vocal advocate for animals, writing and campaigning for rights, welfare and conservation.
 After awakening to the desperate plight of the African elephant he began campaigning with Will Travers of the Born Free Foundation and the writer and campaigner Dominic Dyer to raise awareness of the issue and campaign to ban the ivory trade.
 He has written extensively on the subject.

-He regularly attends and Global March for Elephants and Rhinos, held in cities across the world and frequently speaks at the event.
+He regularly attends the Global March for Elephants and Rhinos, held in cities across the world and frequently speaks at the event.

-He has also campaigned for and supported the Sheldrick Wildlife Trust, is a patron of the Born Free Foundation and supports a number of animal and conservation charities including Animals Asia, The Born Free Foundation, and the Jane Goodall Institute.
+He has also campaigned for and supported the Sheldrick Wildlife Trust in Kenya, is a patron of the Born Free Foundation and supports a number of animal and conservation charities including Animals Asia, The Born Free Foundation, and the Jane Goodall Institute.

 In 2020 he won a prestigious Animal Star Ward for campaigning for animals and raising awareness.

-In 2021 he presented the BBC1 appeal for Hearing Dogs for Deaf People.
+In 2021 he presented the BBC One appeal for Hearing Dogs for Deaf People.

 Campbell is also an active supporter of Guide Dogs UK.
 He hosted their presentation in the main arena at Crufts in 2022.

 Honours

-On December 4, 2008, Campbell received an Honorary Doctorate from the Robert Gordon University, Aberdeen.
+On 4 December 2008, Campbell received an Honorary Doctorate from the Robert Gordon University, Aberdeen.

 Campbell was appointed Officer of the Order of the British Empire (OBE) in the 2015 Birthday Honours, for his services to children and adoption.

 In 2016 he was given an Honorary Doctorate from the University of Aberdeen.